SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

   <img src="https://user-images.githubusercontent.com/131485125/235298764-fb47aa3f-06b9-4b0c-b5da-6b162d7c062c.png" width="300" height="180")>
 </div>

-Hence, opening the door and winding the wire would rule out each other.
+Another aspect is, that the taskboard must keep a minimum distance from the robot´s base.
+If the minimum is undercuted, the joints of the robot would collide and the robot stops.
+While holding this minimum distance, it is nearly impossible to open the door by simply grabbing the knob and opening the door by a circular movement (out of robot´s reach) Hence, opening the door and winding the wire would rule out each other.
 Therefore we created the tool "door-opener" which bypasses the problem of limited range.
+We are now able to open the door from the front side.